stared/stared.github.io/content/blog/2024/11/dont-use-cosine-similarity/index.md

 Like a Greek tragedy, this blessing comes with a curse: when it works, it feels like magic.
 But when it fails, debugging becomes an exercise in digital archaeology, with answers buried in layers of high-dimensional spaces we can barely comprehend.

-## Has the model ever seen cosine similarity?
+## Problems with cosine similarity

 Cosine similarity as an **objective function** is perfectly valid.
 It's a combination of two fundamental operations in deep learning: dot product and normalization.

 The trouble begins when we venture beyond its comfort zone, specifically when:

-- The cost function used in model training isn't cosine similarity.
+- The cost function used in model training isn't cosine similarity (usually it is the case!).
 - The training objective differs from what we actually care about.

+### Has the model ever seen cosine similarity?

 A common scenario involves training with normalized vectors, optimizing log loss on $\sigma(v_a \cdot v_b)$.
 The normalization gives us some nice mathematical properties (keeping results between -1 and +1, regardless of dimensions), but it's ultimately a hack.
 Sometimes it helps, sometimes it doesn't — see the aptly titled paper [Is Cosine-Similarity of Embeddings Really About Similarity?](https://arxiv.org/abs/2403.05440).

-## The relativity of similarity
+### Is it the right kind of similarity?

 Here's where things get philosophically interesting.
 Even if [a model is explicitly trained on cosine similarity](https://cdn.openai.com/papers/Text_and_Code_Embeddings_by_Contrastive_Pre_Training.pdf), we run into a deeper question: whose definition of similarity are we using?